What is Discrete Trial Training?

 Where does Discrete Trial Training come from?

 Discrete Trial Training (DTT) is a teaching technique that comes from Applied Behaviour Analysis (ABA).
-It has its roots in ‘learning theory’, which was developed in the early 1900s.
+It has its roots in ‘learning theory’, which was developed in the mid-1900s.
 Learning theory suggests that how people behave in any given situation is largely determined by their previous experiences of similar situations.

-As a therapy for autism, DTT is typically associated with the Lovaas Program, which was developed in the 1960s with DTT as a central component.
+As a therapy for autistic children, DTT is typically associated with the Lovaas Program, which was developed in the 1960s with DTT as a central component.

 What is the idea behind Discrete Trial Training?

-Discrete Trial Training (DTT) is based on the idea that you can teach any behaviour or skill by breaking the skill into smaller steps, which makes it easier to master.
+Discrete Trial Training (DTT) is based on the idea that you can teach any behaviour or skill by breaking the skill into smaller steps.
+This makes the skill or behaviour easier to learn.

 What does Discrete Trial Training involve?

-Discrete Trial Training (DTT) involves using a basic procedure to teach a new skill or behaviour and repeating it until children learn.
+Discrete Trial Training (DTT) involves using a basic process to teach a new skill or behaviour and repeating it until children learn.

-The procedure involves giving an instruction like ‘Pick up the cup’.
+The process involves giving an instruction like ‘Pick up the cup’.
 If needed, you follow up the instruction with a physical or verbal prompt like pointing at the cup.
-You reward success with praise and something the child likes.
+You reward success with praise and something children likes.

 DTT can be a very time-intensive approach to learning and changing behaviour.
 It can involve many hours a day.
 Depending on children’s specific goals, DTT can go on for several years.

 The time commitment required for DTT depends on the type of program in which it’s used, as well as children’s specific needs.
-Although this technique can take a lot of time, research has shown that this intensity can be critical to its success.
+Although this technique can take a lot of time, research has shown that this intensity is how DTT achieves its outcomes.

-High-quality research shows that Discrete Trial Training (DTT) has positive effects on the behaviour of autistic children.
-It’s been found to be even more effective when combined with other ABA techniques.
+High-quality research shows that Discrete Trial Training (DTT) has positive effects on autistic children’s behaviour.
+It’s been found to work even better when it’s combined with other Applied Behaviour Analysis (ABA) techniques.

 Who practises Discrete Trial Training?